openpharma/mmrm/README.md

 The `mmrm` package implements mixed models for repeated measures (MMRM) in R based on Template Model Builder (TMB).

+*Main Features*

+-   Responses are assumed normally distributed.
+-   Covariances:
+    -   Structures: unstructured, Toeplitz, AR1, and compound symmetry.
+    -   Groups: shared covariance structure for all subjects, or shared by group.
+    -   Time homogeneous or heterogeneous.
+-   Model estimates:
+    -   Least square means: `emmeans` package can be used with model outputs to obtain least square means.
+    -   Degrees of freedom: Satterthwaite adjustment (planned is to add Kenward-Roger adjustment as alternative)
+-   and others, please look through vignettes for major features.

 ## Installation

 ### GitHub